Primed Priors for Simulation-Based Validation of Bayesian Models: Method

-So far, we have only considered the case where the preconditioning data $y_c$ creates an implicit prior for all parameters $\theta$.
-However, in some scenarios, it might be desirable to split $\theta = (\theta_I, \theta_U)$ and only inform a subset of parameters $\theta_I$ while leaving the remaining parameter $\theta_U$ uninformed by the preconditioning data.
-For example, in a regression model, we might want to update the prior for all predictors' regression coefficients while leaving the intercept uninformed.
-In order to obtain data-simulations $\tilde{y}$ for this case, we need to amend Equation \eqref{eq:ppd_sampling} to obtain
+So far, we have assumed that the synthetic data $y'_M$ produces a primed prior for all parameters $\theta$.
+However, in some scenarios, it might be desirable to split $\theta = (\theta_P, \theta_U)$ and only prime a subset of parameters $\theta_P$ while retaining the unprimed (original) prior on the remaining parameters $\theta_U$.
+For example, in a regression model, we may want to produce a primed prior for all regression coefficients while leaving the intercept's prior unchanged.
+If the original prior can be factorized into the desired subsets, the partially primed prior takes the form